AXIOMPHARMACEUTICALS

 Produces synergistic GH release when combined with GHRH, greater than sum of individual effects.

-Significant increases in IGF-1 levels through enhanced GH secretion.
+Significant increases in IGF-1 levels through GH secretion.

 Mechanism